rage/programming-23/data/part-4/3-lists.md

 <programming-exercise name='List twice' tmcname='part04-16_list_twice'>

 Please write a program which asks the user to type in values and adds them to a list.
-After each addition the list is printed out in two different ways:
+After each addition, the list is printed out in two different ways:
 - in the order the items were added
 - ordered from smallest to greatest